-- integrate the latest science in HSV diagnostics, prevention, care, and treatment; - identify and prioritize federal actions; - leverage existing infrastructure, capacity, and resources; and - recognize the need for coordinated action between national, state, territorial, tribal, and local community organizations and members.
+- leverage existing infrastructure, capacity, and resources; and - recognize the need for coordinated action between national, state, territorial, tribal, and local community partners.

-The HSV Addendum lays a foundation for a broad range of collaborators to build upon by bringing additional capacity and resources to bear and providing role models and ideas that can inform other potential partners' actions to further national and local progress.
+The HSV Addendum lays a foundation for a broad range of community partners to build upon by bringing additional capacity and resources to bear and providing role models and ideas that can inform other potential partners' actions to further national and local progress.
 Future iterations of the STI Plan will incorporate HSV within its purview.

-The Federal Action Steps section of this addendum highlights federal agency action steps that are specific to HSV and aligned with the STI Plan's goals, objectives, and strategies.
-Federal agencies will be encouraged to report progress toward HSV action steps in future progress reports for the STI Plan.
+The Federal Action Steps section of this addendum highlight federal agency action steps that are specific to HSV and aligned with the STI Plan's goals, objectives, and strategies.
+Federal agencies will be encouraged to report progress toward HSV action steps in future STI Progress Reports.

 Unlike the STI Plan, the HSV Addendum does not identify indicators with quantitative targets to measure progress.
 Current limitations with HSV diagnostics and therefore data and surveillance render development of HSV-specific indicators both difficult and unreliable (see Overview of HSV section).
-However, the federal action steps included herein, along with nonfederal activities, can be understood, collectively, to serve as process measures toward advancing HSV priorities, and updates to these federal action steps will be addressed in future progress reports for the STI Plan.
+However, the federal action steps included herein, along with nonfederal activities, can be understood, collectively, to serve as process measures toward advancing HSV priorities.
 As new diagnostics are developed and data and surveillance methods improve, it may become possible to include HSV-specific indicators in future iterations of the STI Plan.

-The HSV Addendum was developed through a process that engaged federal leadership, experts, and a variety of nonfederal colleagues who compiled subject matter evidence and recommendations on HSV (see Appendixes A and B).
+The HSV Addendum was developed through a process that engaged federal leadership, experts, and a variety of nonfederal partners who compiled subject matter evidence and recommendations on HSV (see Appendixes A and B).
 A list of acronyms used throughout the document can be found in Appendix C, and references can be found in Appendix D.